PPL ROYALTY CLAIMS

 Neighbouring Rights royalties reward the performers on a recording, allowing them to collect income for playing an instrument even if they didn't write the song.

-The owner of the recording, traditionally the record label, can also collect royalties whenever the master recording is used on TV, Radio & many other sources.
+The owner of the recording, traditionally the administering record label, can also collect royalties whenever the master recording is used on TV, Radio & many other outlets.

 Neighbouring Rights can be administered for you through our label, Confidential Records.